Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

 Everyone documenting the same way also means documentation is easier to navigate.

-It follows consistent standards and it becomes easier for us to learn from each other what good documentation looks like.
+It follows consistent standards, and it becomes easier for us to learn from each other what good documentation looks like.

 Second, tests.

-No, I haven't jumped back a section, and yes I realy am obsessed.
+No, I haven't jumped back a section, and yes I really am obsessed.

 Its one thing to write documentation, but keeping it up to date is hard.